 2. English is the language of global business.

 This is the most important driving force of the ESL industry today.
 Billions (yes, billions) of people worldwide are learning English, many from a very young age, out of economic necessity.
 English began as the language of international trade, because of the British Empire, and is now a gateway to better economic and social opportunities.

 However, it’s not just finance and marketing companies that require English fluency, even the field of aviation has considered English as their standard communication language since 2001.
 The international business world now sites fluency in English as a necessity, not just a plus, when hiring and recruiting new talent.

 3. The ESL industry rose to a value of over 45 billion US dollars in 2018 and is set to rise to 56.2 billion by 2021.

 These numbers show us that the industry is not just a trend.
-English has rapidly become the fastest spreading language in human history, mostly because of the reasons listed above.
+English as a second language statistics prove that it has rapidly become the fastest spreading language in human history, mostly because of the reasons listed above.

 Due to this, the ESL industry and it’s successes or failures largely determine the movement of the global economy.